Today you learn about Commercial Mushroom Cultivation:

 - Cropping and harvest administration

-the mushroom growing process start form Spawn preparation
+the mushroom growing process starts from Spawn preparation

 Spawn is planting material for mushroom cultivation.
 That is, it is a seed of a mushroom.
 The mushroom spawn preparation required greater technical skill & investment; mostly, mushroom spawn produces large institutes.

 mushroom grower import spawn from the renowned source